PyMCU/.github/profile/README.md

 - 💬 **Spread the word** — share your compiled projects with other embedded-Python enthusiasts!

 ## ☕ Support
 PyMCU is free, independent, and community-driven.
-If you believe in the vision and wish to support ongoing development to help us reach our monthly goal, you can donate via **Ko-fi** (see the Sponsor button at the top).
+If you believe in the vision and wish to support ongoing development to help us reach our monthly goal, you can donate via **Github Sponsors** (see the Sponsor button at the repos).

 📧 **contact@pymcu.org**